BoolPurist/Tutorium_Summer_2021_Prog2/Exercises/Exercise_7_Vererbung_Exceptions.md

 *Ausgabe sollte sein:*

-Error Message: Parameter must not be not negative (Parameter 'Width') \
+Error Message: Parameter must not be negative (Parameter 'Width') \
 Actual value was -2. \
 Name of wrong Parameter: Width \
 Wrong Value: -2 \
 ================================================== \
-Error Message: Parameter must not be not negative (Parameter 'Length') \
+Error Message: Parameter must not be negative (Parameter 'Length') \
 Actual value was -2. \
 Name of wrong Parameter: Length \
 Wrong Value: -2 \
 ================================================== \
-Error Message: Parameter must not be not negative (Parameter 'Length') \
+Error Message: Parameter must not be negative (Parameter 'Length') \
 Actual value was -2. \
 Name of wrong Parameter: Length \
 Wrong Value: -2